mmiglioranza22/nest-auth-microservice-bootstrap/README.md

 From the [postman collection Microservices version](https://www.postman.com/orbital-module-astronomer-66959558/workspace/nestjs-auth-bootstrap/collection/16327695-2963349f-906f-4faf-b25e-e7612d6de197?action=share&source=copy-link&creator=16327695), seed all apps (`/seed`)

-Once done and successful, you can login with the default user, sign in
+Once done and successful, you can login with the default user, sign in a new one (verification email sent to your mailbox sandbox)